History of Hindustani: Formation

 The language went by several names over the years: Hindavi ("of Hindus or Indians"), Dehlavi ("of Delhi"), Hindustani ("of Hindustan") and Hindi ("Indian").
 The Mughal Emperor Shah Jahan built a new walled city in Delhi in 1639 that came to be known as Shahjahanabad.
-The market close to the royal fort (the Red Fort) was called Urdu Bazaar ("Army/camp Market", from the Turkic word ordu, "army"), and it may be from this that the phrase Zaban-e-Urdu ("the language of the army/camp") derives.
+The market close to the royal fort (the Red Fort) was called Urdu Bazaar ("Army/camp Market", from the Turkic word ordu, "army"), and it may be from this that the phrase Zaban-i-Urdu-yi-Mu'alla ("the language of the exalted army/camp") derives.
 This was shortened to Urdu around the year 1800.
-The Mughal term Urdu with the local equivalent Lashkari or "camp language" (cognate with the English word, "horde"), was used to describe the common language of the Mughal army.
+The Mughal term Urdu with the local equivalent Lashkari or "camp language" (cognate with the English word "horde"), was used to describe the common language of the Mughal army.
 The language spread from the interaction of Persian-speaking Muslim soldiers to the local people who spoke varieties of Hindi.
 Soon, the Perso-Arabic script in the cursive Nasta'liq form was adopted, with additional letters to accommodate the Indian phonetic system.
-A large number of Persian words were adopted in Hindustani, as were even grammatical elements such as the enclitic izāfa.
+A large number of Persian, Arabic and Chagatai words were adopted in Hindustani, as were even grammatical elements such as the enclitic izāfa.

-The official language of the Ghurids, Delhi Sultanate, the Mughal Empire, and their successor states, as well as their language of poetry and literature, was Persian (and sometimes their native Turkic languages), while the official language of religion was Arabic.
-Most of the sultans and the nobility of the sultanate period were Turkic peoples from Central Asia who spoke Chagatai as their mother tongue.
+The official language of the Ghurids, Delhi Sultanate, the Mughal Empire, and their successor states, as well as their language of poetry and literature, was Persian (and sometimes even their native Turkic languages), while the official language of religion was Arabic.
+Most of the sultans and the nobility of the Sultanate period were Turkic peoples from Central Asia who spoke Chagatai as their mother tongue.
 The Mughals were also Chagatai, but later adopted Persian.
-The basis in general for the introduction of Persian language into the Indian subcontinent was set, from its earliest days, by various Persianized Central Asian Turkic and Afghan dynasties.
+The basis in general for the introduction of Persian language into the Indian subcontinent was set, from its earliest days, by various Persianised Central Asian Turkic and Afghan dynasties.
 Muzaffar Alam asserts that Persian became the lingua franca of the empire under Akbar for various political and social factors due to its non-sectarian and fluid nature.
 However, the armies, merchants, preachers, Sufis, and later the court, also incorporated the local people and elements of the medieval Hindu literary language, Braj Bhasha.
 This new contact language soon incorporated other dialects, such as Haryanvi, and in the 17th century the dialect of the new capital at Delhi.
 By 1800, Delhi dialect had become the dominant base of the language.